 Loblaw's expenditures on cost of goods sold, operating expenses and capital investments have totaled more than \$51 billion annually in each of the last three years.
 Loblaw employs a robust targets-based approach to identifying and implementing processes to improve its operational efficiencies.
-The Company has pursued a number of multi-year initiatives to reduce complexity and cost using technology and automation-focused initiatives, almost 400 of which are ongoing.
-For example, it expanded self-checkout options which are now available at 615 of its grocery stores and across 985 pharmacies.
-Similarly, electronic shelf labels are currently being deployed to improve pricing accuracy and reallocate labour to more customer focused activities, and have been introduced in over 500 stores.
+The Company has pursued a number of multi-year initiatives to reduce complexity and cost using technology and automation-focused initiatives.
+For example, it expanded self-checkout options which are now available at 758 of its grocery stores and across 1042 pharmacies.
+Similarly, electronic shelf labels are currently being deployed to improve pricing accuracy and reallocate labour to more customer focused activities and have been introduced in over 850 grocery stores.

-The Company continues to invest to bring innovative control brand products to consumers, including President's Choice Plant-Based animal protein alternatives, President's Choice Gluten-free, and President's Choice Planet First.
-Additionally, it is expanding and enhancing its multicultural control brand product lines, including Rooster Brand^{TM}, Suraj^{SM}, Sufra^{SM} and T&T, which have been expanded from its flagship T&T Asian-focused food stores into many of its other grocery banners.
+The Company continues to invest to bring innovative control brand products to consumers, including President's Choice Plant-Based animal protein alternatives, President's Choice Gluten-free, and $PC^{\text{®}}$ Planet FirstTM.
+Additionally, it is expanding and enhancing its multicultural control brand product lines, including Rooster BrandTM, Suraj®, Sufra® and T&T, which have been expanded from its flagship T&T Asian-focused food stores into many of its other grocery banners.
 Loblaw is a recognized global leader in control brand development and performance, with over a third of its grocery sales comprising control brand products.
+2023 saw the launch of Loblaw's 40th PC® Insiders ReportTM Holiday Edition, which showcases its innovative control brand products.
+Sales of private brands continue to outpace national brands with no name providing an average savings of 25 percent.